catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 |

-Firstly, we have to install the OpenstackSDK.
+Firstly, we have to install the OpenStack SDK.
 The recommended way to get the up to date version of the SDK is to use Python's pip installer.
 Simply run:

 .. code-block:: bash

  pip install openstacksdk

-It is recommended that you use the openstack sdk from a virtual environment.
+It is recommended that you use the OpenStack SDK from a virtual environment.
 More information can be found here: :ref:`python-virtual-env`

-Now that we have the OpenstackSDK installed, the next step in getting an instance running is to provide your Python script with the correct credentials and configuration for your project.
+Now that we have the OpenStack SDK installed, the next step in getting an instance running is to provide your Python script with the correct credentials and configuration for your project.
 If you have already sourced your OpenRC file, then this step has been taken care